 Developing Thinking Skills

 Thinking skills develop in a safe environment where students are shown that making mistakes is part of learning.
 Thinking out loud strategies will help students begin to think more critically – especially if they are able to discuss their ideas openly with a partner or small group.
 Creative thinking is not only in the Arts.
 Creative thinking can be across all disciplines.
 Reflective thinking is effective in helping kids and adults process and make decisions based on their experiences and lessons learned.
 Journal writing has long been a way to be reflective.
 Classrooms are now using class meetings to help students be reflective.
-Mindful awareness is also being taught to help students reflect and react appropriately.
+Mindful awareness and social-emotional learning are woven into lessons through literature and direct instruction to help students reflect and react appropriately.

 As education moves forward with changes to society and technology, our students’ skills need to change, develop and move forward too.
 When teachers can teach the BIG ideas and spend more time differentiating and facilitating the learning of all students, it is then that learning can occur.